Higher-order Hall response arises from octupole order and scalar spin chirality in a noncollinear antiferromagnet: Discussion

-Adithya Rajan performed the experimental measurements, Tom G. Saunderson performed the first principles calculations and wrote the paper with Adithya Rajan and Arnab Bose.
-Fabian R. Lux performed the symmetry analysis, Roc\'io Yanes D\'iaz and Luis L\'opez-D\'iaz performed atomistic spin dynamics simulations.
-Hasan M. Abdullah performed tight binding calculations and provided insights on the scalar spin chirality with Gokaran Shukla, Udo Schwingenschl\"ogl and Aur\'elien Manchon.
-Jun-Young Kim assisted in the experimental discussions, Tetsuya Hajiri and Hidefumi Asano performed thin film sample deposition, Beatrice Bednarz assisted with device fabrication.
-Yugui You, Wangxiang Feng, Yuriy Mokrousov and Dongwook Go provided insights in the transport from the first principles perspective, Olena Gomonay and Jairo Sinova provided insights on the symmetry analysis.
-Tom G. Saunderson, Fabian R. Lux and Yuriy Mokrousov coordinated the theory effort.
-Mathias Kl\"aui provided experimental insight and has been the principal investigator, supervising the whole project.
+A. Rajan performed the experimental measurements, T. G. Saunderson performed the first principles calculations and wrote the paper with A. Rajan and A. Bose.
+F. R. Lux performed the symmetry analysis, R. Yanes D\'iaz and L. L\'opez-D\'iaz performed atomistic spin dynamics simulations.
+H. M. Abdullah performed tight binding calculations and provided insights on the scalar spin chirality with G. Shukla, U. Schwingenschl\"ogl and A. Manchon.
+J.-Y. Kim assisted in the experimental discussions, T. Hajiri and H. Asano performed thin film sample deposition, B. Bednarz assisted with device fabrication.
+G. Jakob assisted in structural characterization and provided insights on experimental discussion.
+Y. Yao, W. Feng, Y. Mokrousov and D. Go provided insights in the transport from the first principles perspective, O. Gomonay and J. Sinova provided insights on the symmetry analysis.
+T. G. Saunderson, F. R. Lux and Yuriy Mokrousov coordinated the theory effort.
+M. Kl\"aui provided experimental insight and was the principal investigator, supervising the whole project.